Some Pain Doesn’t Go Away with Time: Understanding Trauma and Healing

 🧠 What Is Trauma—and What Isn’t?

-Trauma isn’t just what happened.
+Trauma isn’t just about what happened.
 It’s how your nervous system responded—especially when you felt helpless, afraid, or unsupported.
+It can include:

 Physical, emotional, or sexual abuse